cicerokze/django-restapi/README.md

 </a>

 ## Description
 - REST API developed for an experiment of a boilerplate/Scaffold with Django Framework.
-This application works with the following tech stacks: Python3, Django Rest, WSGI Server and SQLite Database.
+This application works with the following tech stack: Python3, Django Rest, WSGI Server and SQLite Database.

 ## Installation
 1 - Make sure you have Python3 installed in your machine